All Episodes

 You know, it doesn't stop the bills.

-I said no commercial or residential evictions for three months.
+I said no commercial or residential evictions for three months because this is just devastating to so many families.

 I mean, that's a no-brainer.

-I want to go back to what we were discussing earlier in terms of uh nobody saw this in this way.
+I want to go back to what we were discussing earlier in terms of nobody saw this in this way.

-We learned very early.
+We had learned very early.

-And then the next I had Dr. Fauci on February 10th, and I was talking to him about asymptomatic.
+And then the next, I had Dr. Fauci on February 10th, and I was talking to him about asymptomatic.

-Is that different than say the flu or these other pandemics?
+Is that different than, say, the flu or these other pandemics?

 And at what point did you realize this is a little different?

-Uh look, I think as soon as for me, a bell went off as soon as we had a case here related to China, right?
+Look, I think as soon as for me, a bell went off as soon as we had a case here related to China, right?

 Because you knew what it did in China.

-Uh we we understood that.
+We understood that.

-We saw the how uh it communicated, we saw the lethality rate.
+We saw the lethality rate.

-So as soon as we knew we had a case here like China, I mean, unless you believed that there was some uh immune system differential between uh Asians and Americans, I knew we were in for what China was in for.
+So as soon as we knew we had a case here like China, I mean, unless you believed that there was some immune system differential between Asians and Americans, I knew we were in for what China was in for.

 Did you see this top British study that came out just this week?

-Uh it came from uh a top British university.
+It came from a top British university.

-Ninety-five percent of all these coronavirus cases could have been prevented if China didn't engage in this cover-up.
+95% of all these coronavirus cases could have been prevented if China didn't engage in this cover-up, if China would have just reached out to the world community.

-I said, if you had gotten a call early on from the Chinese government, your counterpart, and they were asking for medical assistance, what would you have said?
+I asked Mike Pompeo on TV this week, I said, if you had gotten a call early on from the Chinese government, your counterpart, and they were asking for medical assistance, what would you have said?

-He said, uh, we're offering Iran help now because it's a matter of the safety and security of people around the world.
+He said, we're offering Iran help now because it's a matter of the safety and security of people around the world.

 I think one of the reasons things got so out of control in Italy is a lot of the textile industry goes back and forth.